 Intensity levels of exercise in most (all?) of the studies is at best a "coarse grain" indication.
 Some of the exercise levels were based on the subjects' declaration of their exercise level.
 In Anderson's study of cross country skier exercise level was defined as finishing one race versus those who finished 5 or more.
 In some trials AF was self reported, in others AF was physician confirmed.
 Often exercise level reflects duration of exercise per week with no consideration of level of intensity of exercise and some times quantified by number of endurance events completed usually without consideration of intensity, i.e completion times.

-How to determine where moderate ends and excessive begins either with group data on for an individual is the problem.
+How to determine where moderate ( and allegedly therefore benefit) ends and excessive ( and allegedly therefore harm) begins either with group data or for an individual is the problem, one that I suspect is not solvable.

 1. Aizer,a et al. Atrial fibrillation is association with different levels of exercise at different ages in men.
 Heart 2014;100, 1037-1042.